liquibase/Secure_POC/README.md

 </p>

 # 👋 Welcome to Liquibase!
 Liquibase Secure (formerly Liquibase Pro) is database change management made easy.
 This repository contains links to documentation, sample files, and tips for evaluating Liquibase.
-This evaluation is intended for people interested in learning about the capabilities of Liquibase Secure
+This evaluation is intended for people interested in learning about the capabilities of Liquibase Secure.

 # 📒 Liquibase Documentation
 * [Documentation Home](https://docs.liquibase.com/home.html)
 * [Liquibase University](https://learn.liquibase.com/)

-# 🔧 Installing Liquibase
+# 🔧 Installing Liquibase Secure
-Liquibase can be [installed locally](https://www.liquibase.com/download-secure) on Windows, Mac, or Linux platforms (e.g., a workstation or automation tool agent/runner) or invoked using our [Docker image](https://hub.docker.com/r/liquibase/liquibase-secure).
+Liquibase Secure can be [installed locally](https://www.liquibase.com/download-secure) on Windows, Mac, or Linux platforms (e.g., a workstation or automation tool agent/runner) or invoked using our [Docker image](https://hub.docker.com/r/liquibase/liquibase-secure).

 To apply your license key, follow the instructions [here](https://docs.liquibase.com/secure/get-started-5-0/apply-your-liquibase-secure-license-key).

-# 💡 Core Concepts
+# 💡 Liquibase Secure Concepts
-If you are unfamilar with Liquibase concepts, here is some information to get you started.
+If you are unfamilar with Liquibase, here is some information to get you started.

 * [Changeset](https://docs.liquibase.com/secure/user-guide-5-0/what-is-a-changeset): basic unit of database work
 * [Changelog](https://docs.liquibase.com/secure/user-guide-5-0/what-is-a-changelog): text file containing collection of changesets